Vlahaka/Unified-framework/bh_merger.md

 *The "From Darkness to Structure" framework interpretation of the CMB does not reject inflation, expansion, or observational cosmology.
 Rather, it reframes the mechanism of growth and uniformity.
 If our universe emerged inside a growing black hole, the internal domain would also expand — not through an inflationary burst, but by inward curvature driven by continuous gravitational feeding from the parent domain.
 The light we observe as the CMB could then be the inherited photon halo of the parent universe, stretched and curved into our domain.
 Thus, "From Darkness to Structure" framework offers a structural origin for CMB uniformity without denying expansion — only reinterpreting its cause.*

+> **We do not simply propose that the universe was born inside a black hole.
+We claim that the universe is still inside a black hole, which is still moving, still feeding, and currently passing through a photon-rich region of its parent universe — and that this is why we see the CMB**

 ---

 📡 Testable Prediction Summary